ASL Airlines Ireland: Destinations

 ASLI maintains crew bases in 10 European countries and has its own maintenance hangar in Shannon, Ireland.
-The airline's operations span a network of more than 50 regular destinations across Europe, North America and the Middle East under its own brand name and on behalf of customers such as DHL, Amazon and FedEx.
+The airline's operations span a network of more than 50 regular destinations across Europe, North America and Asia under its own brand name and on behalf of customers such as DHL, Amazon and FedEx.

 Fleet

+Current fleet

-The ASL Airlines Ireland fleet consists of the following aircraft as of June 2022;
+The ASL Airlines Ireland fleet consists of the following aircraft as of January 2025;

+Historic fleet

+Aircraft that have been in the ASL Airlines Ireland fleet in the past.

+Fleet development

 In June 2021, ASL Aviation Holdings announced an order with Boeing for up to 20 737-800 Boeing Converted Freighter (BCF) aircraft - 10 firm orders and 10 options at the Paris Air Show.
 This was extended to an additional 20 737-800 Boeing Converted Freighters (BCF) in March 2022.
 ASL's order, including options brings the number of 737-800BCF to 40 aircraft.
 Eleven aircraft operate for ASL Airlines Belgium, ASL Airlines France, ASL Airlines Ireland and ASL joint venture, K-Mile Asia.
+ASL Airline Ireland has taken delivery of 8 of these aircraft as of January 2025.